 I skipped some lessons and I am lost.
 Can I still come to the events?

-Ping the coaches on slack, who can help you plan your catching up.
+Ping the coaches on Slack, who can help you plan your catching up.

 How many hours do I need to study each week?

+Ideally you’ll keep working on your project at home.
 We recommend investing about 3 hours a week in order to complete the whole course and do the project.

 Do I need to prepare the sessions at home?